 You may use the first person.
 You do not have to follow APA format.
 This exercise is not intended to be a series of tightly knit essays but an exploration of your informed views and perspectives on the course content.
-You can submit 3 reflections.
-The reflections are to be submitted to me directly (bmorrong@uoguelph.ca) by noon for the listed dates (these were selected to distribute my workload- you can cover any topic at any time).
+You can submit 2 reflections.
+The reflections are to be submitted to me directly (bmorrong@uoguelph.ca) by noon for the listed dates (these were selected to distribute my workload -but you can cover any topic at any time).
 Each reflection should be no longer than 2 pages single-spaced, or 4 pages double-spaced (font size 12, Times New Roman 0.5-inch margins).
+Submit as a WORD doc, please.

-Reflection Rubric (0 to 10; 3 reflections each worth 15% of your final grade)
+Reflection Rubric (2 reflections each worth 15% of your final grade)

-Depth of reflection on theories, concepts, strategies presented in course/materials Incorporation of own voice / perspective / interpretation Illustration via examples Implications for own clinical practice 10 Outstanding and complex Clear and compelling Clear, detailed, well-chosen Thoroughly yet succinctly detailed 8-9 Very good to excellent Generally clear and compelling Consistent and relevant Clear and frequent 6-7 Adequate to good Present at a basic level Occasional and relevant Occasional and/or unclear 3-5 Superficial Minimal, superficial Not provided or irrelevant Minimal, superficial 1-2 No reflection present Unclear and/or not present (i.e., recitation of facts) Not provided No implications given
+Depth of reflection on theories, concepts, strategies presented in course/materials Incorporation of own voice / perspective / interpretation Illustration via examples Implications for own clinical practice --- --- --------------------------- --

+Outstanding and complex Clear and compelling Clear, detailed, well-chosen Thoroughly yet succinctly detailed

+Very good to Generally clear Consistent and Clear and

+excellent and compelling relevant frequent

+Adequate to good Present at a basic Occasional and Occasional and/or

+level relevant unclear

+Superficial Minimal, Not provided or Minimal,

+superficial irrelevant superficial

+No reflection Unclear and/or Not provided No implications

+present not present (i.e., given

+recitation of facts)

+No reflection paper submitted